 Looking for a healthy, easy and filling dinner?
-This hummus pasta with green veggies is ready in under 30 minutes, really hearty and protein-packed.
+This quick green pasta sauce is super versatile, hearty, and protein-packed.

-Vibrantly green hummus sauce that’s made in seconds in the blender is smothered with cooked pasta and any sautéed veggies of your choice.
+It’s made in seconds in the blender, works with any pasta, and can be served with any sautéed veggies of your choice.

 free 7-day vegan meal plan